-- Mental Health Screenings are available online for depression, anxiety, bipolar disorder, post traumatic stress disorder, eating disorders, and alcohol use disorders.
-These screenings are also conducted in classrooms, residence halls, the counseling center, and as special events.
-Based on screening results, students may be referred (or self-refer) to the PGCC for follow-up services.
+- Mental Health Screenings (Available online for depression, anxiety, bipolar disorder, post traumatic stress disorder, eating disorders, and alcohol use disorders.)

-- Students should also be aware of their right to confidentiality, as well as limits in the event that a clinician has to break confidentiality for legal and ethical reasons.
+A student's right to confidentiality, as well as limits, should be understood in the event that the counseling center has to break confidentiality for legal and ethical reasons.

 - Phone: (831) 582-3969

 - Mail: California State University Monterey Bay, Health & Wellness Services, 100 Campus Center, Seaside, CA, 93955-8001

 - E-mail: email@example.com.

 - Physical Location: The PGCC is located in the Health and Wellness Services Building (80) on the corner of General Jim Moore Boulevard and Inter-Garrison Road.
 A map of CSUMB can be found here.

 Services Are Free for registered and currently-enrolled students.

 - If you are a student enrolled at CSUMB, you can call us to request services or ask any questions (831) 582-3969.